syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ---
 layout: post
 title: Maps provider of Syncfusion Maps control for Xamarin.Forms
-description: Describes the maps provider support in SfMaps control
+description: Describes the maps provider support in Xamarin Forms SfMaps control
 platform: xamarin
 control: SfMaps
 documentation: ug
 ---

-# Map Providers
+# SfMaps control Map Providers

 The maps control supports map providers such as OpenStreetMap and Bing Maps that can be added to an imagery layer in maps.